 Ask a thousand football fans about the greatest football match of their lifetimes and be ready for a thousand different responses – none of them the right one.
-There’s really only one sensible and rational answer: that accolade should belong, unequivocally, to the Second Round game played at the 1994 World Cup between Romania and Argentina.
+There’s really only one sensible and rational answer.
+This particular accolade should belong, unequivocally, to the Second Round game played at the 1994 World Cup between Romania and Argentina.
 Here’s why you should think so too.

-The billing of the game as Maradona v the Maradona of the Carpathians (as Gheorghe Hagi was known) lost one of its headline acts three days before the fixture in Pasadena when Diego was expelled from the tournament for testing positive for banned stimulants.
+The billing of the game as Maradona v the Maradona of the Carpathians (as Gheorghe Hagi was known in certain quarters) lost one of its headline acts three days before the fixture in Pasadena when Diego was expelled from the tournament after testing positive for banned stimulants.
 Claudio Caniggia was also unavailable, but Argentina could still name an enviable makeshift attack that featured the brilliant Serie A-based pairing of Gabriel Batistuta and Abel Balbo.

 Romanian coach Anghel Iordanescu had selection headaches too and chose to replace the suspended forward Florin Raducioiu with the deeper-lying Ilie Dumitrescu, scorer of nine goals in his previous eight internationals.
-It would prove an inspired move.
+This would prove an inspired move and an early example of a false nine tactic in action.
 After 11 minutes his curling free-kick from a wide position deceived Argentinian keeper Islas and flew in to the goal, replicating a Hagi free-kick goal against Colombia from the group stages.

 Five goals, world-class footballers at the peak of their form and a match in the balance right until the final whistle are factors in combination that suggest a thriller, but don’t necessarily scream out classic of our times.
 So what marks out this particular fixture as one that transcends all others?
 Well, how about the incredible pace and intensity of the game despite the blisteringly hot conditions, the exceptional technical quality on display by both sides and the fascinating tactical battle between two canny managers playing radically different styles.